jeetsukumaran/LineagesMakie.jl/README.md

 lineageunits = lp[:resolved_lineageunits][]
 ```

-## Process coordinates and lineageunits
+## Process coordinates and lineage units

-The `lineageunits` keyword selects how LineagesMakie.jl computes the process
+The `lineageunits` keyword selects how LineagesMakie.jl computes the primary
-coordinate of each node.
+process coordinate of each node.
 If you omit `lineageunits`, the default is
 `:edgelengths` when an edge length accessor exists, and `:nodeheights`
 otherwise.